Phlogiston theory: J. H. Pott

-Johann Heinrich Pott, a student of one of Stahl's students, expanded the theory and attempted to make it much more understandable to a general audience.
+Johann Heinrich Pott, a student of Stahl, expanded the theory and attempted to make it much more understandable to a general audience.
 He compared phlogiston to light or fire, saying that all three were substances whose natures were widely understood but not easily defined.
 He thought that phlogiston should not be considered as a particle but as an essence that permeates substances, arguing that in a pound of any substance, one could not simply pick out the particles of phlogiston.
 Pott also observed the fact that when certain substances are burned they increase in mass instead of losing the mass of the phlogiston as it escapes; according to him, phlogiston was the basic fire principle and could not be obtained by itself.
 Flames were considered to be a mix of phlogiston and water, while a phlogiston-and-earthy mixture could not burn properly.
 Phlogiston permeates everything in the universe, it could be released as heat when combined with an acid.
 Pott proposed the following properties: